igm503/heedless-backbones/README.md

 Paperswithcode's basic data models and user interface aren't useful either for researchers or industry users interested in comparing the performance of different computer vision backbones for different tasks.

 ## TODO
-- Dataset Pages
-- Add Family List Page
+- Add List Pages (datasets, families, heads)
 - Host the Website
 - Add Semantic Segmentation as a downstream task
 - Add More Backbones